trek-view/basecamp/_posts/2021-03-12-measuring-condition-cycle-paths-phone.md

 If you think a data bike could be a valuable addition to your local area, [please contact us for an early look at what we're planning](/contact).

-In the meantime, avid cyclists should [see how Map the Paths can help improve accessibility](/blog/2021/how-map-the-paths-used-improve-accessibility), [take part in our safer.bike initiative](https://www.safer.bike/), or [grab some inspiration to build your own data bike](/blog/2019/diy-street-view-bike-tours).

 ## Update 2021-04-16

 [Here are two other consumer mobile apps that can measure sensor data on your phone to record ride quality](/blog/2021/measuring-condition-cycle-paths-phone-update).